maelh/self-driving-car-simulation/InstallRunTrain.md

 When autonomous driving mode is not engagend, training data is recorded as soon as the car drives in a forward, left-forward, or right-forward direction, but not when it drives backwards.
 Camera frames are stored in the `training/training_data/<current data and time>` directory.
-The sub directories are the labels of the image files they contain, e.g., `ForwardLeft` contains all the camera frames captured when driving in the left-forward direction, i.e., holding the left and forward keys pressed.
+The sub directories are the labels of the image files they contain, e.g., `ForwardLeft` contains all the camera frames captured when driving in the left-forward direction, i.e., when holding the left and up arrow keys pressed.

 ## Train